Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 In 2009, a decade after PayPal started offering online payments, San Francisco-based startup Square brought payments innovation to the point-of-sale, allowing businesses with smaller transaction volumes to accept card payments with its card reader and mobile phone card reader.

-Stripe also came on scene that same year, offering a new approach to the payments ecosystem.
+Stripe also came on the scene that same year, offering a new approach to the payments ecosystem.

-Square has since expanded its offerings to standalone, integrated point-of-sale terminals, as well as a broader ecosystem of applications and services such as lending (Square Capital), payroll services (Square Payroll), and rewards (Square Loyalty).
+Square has since expanded its offerings to standalone, integrated point-of-sale terminals, as well as a broader ecosystem of applications and services such as lending (Square Capital), payroll services (Square Payroll), rewards (Square Loyalty), a debit card (Square Card), and many others.

 ‘PayFac’ technology simplifies underwriting and onboarding merchants